AlbertoTalavan/TS_RWbootcamp_2020/Week02/Week02_Readme.md

 I have used a class (instead of a struct) because of the following reasons:
 - **I want to define the game as a constant:** during the game ALL the properties of the model will change... with a struct It is necessary to declare it (the game) as a variable -> even if I use  let properties in the struct and also  mutating functions to be able to change the value of those properties...
 I will need to declare the struct as a variable
 - **I want to keep `private` the game properties:** In order to avoid freely access to its properties, and with the thought of dodging some errors if we operate them directly.
-In order to read/write this properties  it will be mandatory to do it through the functions available for that purpose  (getters/setters).
+In order to read/write this properties  it will be mandatory to do it through the **methods** available for that purpose  (getters/setters).
 There is also a computed property that only needs to be read (through a getter) due to we do not need to write it from outside the model.

 That said, **and because I do NOT NEED to use _INHERITANCE_**...
 I think **a struct would be the best choice.**